prrg/prrg-L-armoroverhaul/README.md

 This is an armor overhaul inspired by the one made by lekousin.
 It is much lighter, being less about new things and more about tweaking existing things.

 # Features
- - 5 new configurations to existing armors.
+ - 5 new armors.
+ - Several renames.

 # Thanks to...
  - lekousin - for most of the original coding (mostly modified).